Saturday, August 12, 2023

 Eli, continued

-I've awoken early on a Saturday morning (no alarm clock) after a not particularly restful night.
+I awoke early on this Saturday morning (no alarm clock) after a not particularly restful night.
 One reason is that my lower legs are aching again, but the other reason is that I spent quite some time thinking about and dreaming about Eli.

 Yesterday I neglected to mention that one thing that surprised me about Eli was his patience when dealing with people who clearly did not understand topics that seem simple and obvious to him (and to me), such as inventory maintenance and cost accounting.
 Whilst I would not expect 'the man in the street' to understand these topics, someone who is performing a professional job in these areas should understand.
 I remember speaking to his secretary after one such incident, saying that I would never have been so patient with the non-understanding person; "yes", she said, "he's very patient".
 Maybe I'm growing more patient myself as I spent several hours a few days ago trying to explain to a purchasing manager why a (general) part that is marked 'without inventory management' does not enter inventory.